Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.product_definition}}**

-product_definition: "The product definition node holds all definitions that make up a product, including how the product is calculated and the datasets the product is comprised of."

 A bot may feature multiple products, thus, there may be multiple product definitions.
-There are three main aspects that need to be defined in terms of products: the characteristics of the dataset, the composition of each record, and the way records are calculated.
+Three main aspects need to be defined in terms of products: the characteristics of the dataset, the composition of each record, and the way records are calculated.

+{% include note.html content="A product definition usually references a plotter module, which provides a graphic representation of the underlying dataset" %}

 ### Adding a Product Definition